 Well, hello and welcome to part two of our series we talk about the best hardwoods for flooring in the entire world.
 In the previous article we talked about the most expensive wood species out there that deserve their high price because of their rarity, unique beauty and hardness.
 Today we continue our search for the best wood floor options and even above and beyond!

 The hardest hardwoods

-However, the hardest known hardwood is Quebracho with the incredible rating of 4570 according the Janka hardness test.
-Its Spanish name is literary translated as “axe breaker” and we are not surprised that Quebracho is simply not a common choice for hardwood flooring, since it is almost impossible to manufacture and install.
+However, the hardest known hardwood is Quebracho with an incredible rating of 4570 according to the Janka hardness test.
+Its Spanish name is literary translated as “axe breaker” and we are not surprised that Quebracho is simply not a common choice for hardwood flooring since it is almost impossible to manufacture and install.
 So, besides its impressive rating, Quebracho cannot be found on the market, because of that the first place of hardwood that is available on the commercial market is taken by Lignum Vitae with the not less fascinating rating of 4390.
-Of course, hardwoods that hard are almost impossible to mill for flooring, so a better and significantly less expensive options for the needs of a household are still Hickory and Brazilian Cherry with a factory applied finish added for everlasting power.
+Of course, hardwoods that hard is almost impossible to mill for flooring, so better and significantly less expensive options for the needs of a household are still Hickory and Brazilian Cherry with a factory applied finish added for everlasting power.